On the volume of a unit vector field in 3 dimensions via calibrations

 In Theorem \ref{Theorem_velocity_proof} we prove that, both on ${T^1(\Sphere^m(r))}$ and on $T^1(\Hyperbolic^m(r))$, the velocities of those curves $g_t(x,y)$ agree with a multiple by $r$ of the geodesic spray vector field $e_0$.

-Finally, since the theory of calibrations is also valid with a fixed boundary volume, there should exist some \textit{hope} for the question of minimality of vector fields on a hyperbolic domain of finite volume.
+Finally, since the theory of calibrations is also valid with a fixed boundary volume, that should be relevant for the question of minimality of vector fields on a hyperbolic domain of finite volume.

-Now, we have been studying a fundamental differential system of global $n$-forms on the tangent sphere bundle of any given oriented Riemannian $(n+1)$-dimensional manifold (\cite{Alb2019b}).
-In the present article we are thus interested in describing all invariant calibrations for 3-di\-men\-sional space form geometry.
-Our purposes are the same as above: finding minimal volume through calibrated geometry and observe any further developments.
-As we have done first elsewhere with the 2-dimensional case and due topological restrictions.
+We start by describing all invariant calibrations on $T^1M$ for 3-di\-men\-sional space forms $M$.
+This contributes to our study of minimal volume vector fields through calibrated geometry, and its developments, as well as to the knowledge of the so-called fundamental differential system of global $n$-forms on the tangent sphere bundle of any given oriented Riemannian manifold of dimension $(n+1)$, cf. \cite{Alb2018a,Alb2019b}.
+Within the new applications of such differential system we have the study of unit vector fields.

-The 1-form $\theta$ from above is the same for \textit{our} differential system.
-Also the differential system is isometry invariant too by construction.
-In spite of similarities, the above picture of K\"ahler and 3- and 2-sphere-geometry is not a particular case.
-Our new proof of Gluck and Ziller's celebrated result for $\Sphere^3$ is quite independent from theirs.
+The contact 1-form $\theta$ referred above is precisely the same for \textit{our} differential system, which is moreover invariant, also, by any lift of any isometry of the base.
+As it was expected, the above picture within K\"ahler geometry is a particular case of our calibration systems.
+The assertion that ``there is, up to constant multiple, just one isometry-invariant closed 3-form'', found in \cite[p.178]{GluckZiller}, seems to be justified by the acting subgroup in question.

-The assertion ``there is, up to constant multiple, just one isometry-invariant closed 3-form'', found in \cite[p.178]{GluckZiller}, is a singularity, a coincidence justified by sectional curvature 1, as referred.
+To great extent we have a new proof of Gluck and Ziller's celebrated result, following Theorem \ref{Theorem_Hopfminimalforanycurvature} below.
+The general result holds for \textit{most} positive constant sectional curvature manifolds, ie. for all 3-dimensional quotients of $\Sphere^3(r)$ which admit a Hopf vector field.
+It has the first proof given entirely with calibrated geometry.

-Our method works well with any constant sectional curvature manifold.
-Most of all, we look forward to further applications of the differential system on 3-manifolds.
+The subtitle refers to the fundamental exterior differential system of Riemannian geometry introduced in \cite{Alb2018a,Alb2019b}, here in the case of dimension 3.

 Let $(M,g)$ be an oriented Riemannian 3-manifold.
 We have the well-known Sasaki metric and the natural contact structure $\theta=e^0$ on the total space of $\pi:T^1M\lrr M$.
-In the nomenclature of \cite{KatokHasel}, one may say $T^1M=\{u\in TM:\ \|u\|^2=1\}$ is a submanifold of contact type of the symplectic manifold $TM$ with its canonical structure induced from $T^*M$.
+In the nomenclature of \cite{KatokHasel}, we say $T^1M=\{u\in TM:\ \|u\|^2=1\}$ is a submanifold of contact type of the manifold $TM$ with its canonical symplectic structure induced from $T^*M$ by metric duality.